 Instead of buying AOBRDs and then replacing them with ELDs, buy ELDs that are capable of working as AOBRDs.

-The important point is that it is the exact same device.
+For instance, the KeepTruckin ELD is FMCSA-compliant.
+It can also work in the AOBRD mode until December 16, 2019.
 You can switch it from ELD to AOBRD to ELD with just a couple of clicks in the KeepTruckin Dashboard for Fleets.
 In other words, you won’t have to purchase two different devices.

 For more in-depth information regarding KeepTruckin AOBRDs, read ELD or AOBRD — KeepTruckin Lets You Choose.